Julie-Montague/GEO_CROPMAPPING_CHALLENGE/README.md

  2. Test Data
 - As the provided geolocations were masked, the test data used relied on the provided sentinel 1 and 2 data.

+- Data Description :
    - Sentinel 1 data : focuses on radar data
    - Sentinel 2 data: high spatial resolution optical mission data

   ### TRANSFORMATION
   #### CLEANSING